zmyer/graal/docs/reference-manual/tools/profiling.md

     This output shows the number of allocations which were recorded per function.
     For each prime number that was computed, the program allocates one object in `next` and one in `constructor` of `DivisibleByFilter`.
-Allocations are recorded independently whether they could get eliminated by the compiler.
+Allocations are recorded independently of whether they could get eliminated by the compiler.
 The Graal compiler is particularly powerful in optimizing allocations and can push allocations into infrequent branches to increase execution performance.
-The Graal team plan to add information about memory optimizations to the memory tracer in the future.
+The Graal team plans to add information about memory optimizations to the memory tracer in the future.

 ### Tool Reference